tangshuang/nautil/docs/controller/controller.md

 # Controller

 What is Controller in Nautil?
-It is in fact a type of special model, which controls view's data and reactive (events).
-In Nautil, a controller hold the view's data, so that you can use one controller to act different views in different scenes.
+It is in fact a type of special model, which controls view's data and reactive (event handlers).
+In Nautil, a controller orient a business scenes.

-In many business situations, we have a same controller, but should act different views.
+In many business scenes, we have a same controller, but should act different views.
 The Controller is the way to keep the business logic same in one system, and be used in different views.
 For example, you have a payment module in your system, and have PC and App clients, however, business logic should must be same on both client sides.
 Here, you should create a controller which contains the same business logic, and use it on both client side views.

 ## Usage